 - Fruits are often best processed by canning, freezing, or drying.

-- Herbs can be dried or frozen in the pure form or as flavoured pestos.
+- Herbs can be dried or frozen in the pure form or as flavored pestos.

 - Nuts can also have much longer shelf lives with proper storage.